-Medication may be used at the beginning of your stay with us to help relieve some of the symptoms of cocaine withdrawal, allowing you to more fully engage in the therapeutic process.
+Medication may be used at the beginning of your stay at our hospital to help relieve some of the symptoms of cocaine withdrawal, allowing you to more fully engage in the therapeutic process.
 These meds are tapered down once the withdrawal has subsided and may be eliminated altogether once better coping skills have been learned.
 Other individuals may need long-term medication in order to treat the existence of any co-occurring disorders.
 Medication will be closely monitored and adjusted as needed by your treatment team.

-Group therapy is the main form of treatment we employ here at Cedar Crest for addiction treatment.
+Group therapy is the main form of treatment we employ here at our hospital for addiction treatment.
 Together, you and your group members can work on learning better coping mechanisms, social skills, how to identify relapse triggers, and how to support each other throughout the whole process.
 Groups are held multiple times a day and topics may include anger management, importance of adherence to your treatment plan, and coping with triggers.

-Family therapy can help you and your loved ones begin to mend any bonds that may have been broken because of your cocaine addiction.
+Family therapy at our treatment center can help you and your loved ones begin to mend any bonds that may have been broken because of your cocaine addiction.
 Addiction is a family disease and as such we will take the time to educate your loved ones about addiction, the recovery process, and ways that they can be most supportive.
 We will also provide time for your loved ones to share the ways in which your addiction has affected their life.

 In addition to standard therapies, we offer a variety of experiential methods designed to complement our other therapeutic interventions.
 Experiential methods may include: